menonpg/bioeng2390_ai_in_healthcare/Week09/README.md

 # Week 9 Lecture Notes, Lecture 17
-Let me provide organized notes for Week 9 Lecture 17.
-The lecture focused on building and analyzing a color classification model.
+This lecture focused on building and analyzing a color classification model.

-# Week 9 Lecture 17 Notes

 ## 1. Environment Setup
 - Started with Git repository setup